What is gestational diabetes?

 If you’re diagnosed with gestational diabetes, you may need more frequent checkups during your pregnancy.
 Your healthcare provider will check your blood sugar levels regularly.
 You may need to monitor your blood sugar at home with a tool called a glucose meter.

-Some women need medication to manage gestational diabetes.
-But most women can keep their blood sugar levels under control with diet and exercise.
+Some people need medication such as insulin to manage gestational diabetes.
+But most individuals can keep their blood sugar levels under control with just diet changes and exercise.

 How should I change my diet for gestational diabetes?